Ferrell Center: Notable events

-The inaugural event held in the area was a political rally for former President Ronald Reagan. on September 22, 1988.
+The inaugural event held in the area was a political rally for then US president Ronald Reagan on September 22, 1988.
 Through the years, the arena has hosted many famous acts on its stage including: George Strait, Garth Brooks, Keith Urban, Hootie and the Blowfish, Neil Diamond, Dolly Parton, Steven Curtis Chapman, Michael W. Smith, Amy Grant, the Harlem Globetrotters, and many more.
-Many world leaders have also spent time on the stage including Colin Powell, Archbishop Desmond Tutu, and former President George W. Bush and First Lady Barbara Bush, all part of the President's Forum Lecture Series.
+Many world leaders have also spent time on the stage including Colin Powell, Archbishop Desmond Tutu, and former president George W. Bush and first lady Barbara Bush, all part of the President's Forum Lecture Series.